Effective Date: January 1st, 2023

 We may use or disclose the personal information we collect for one or more of the following purposes:

-Under the CCPA, if a business sells personal information, it must allow California residents to opt out of the sale of their personal information.
-However, we do not sell and have not sold personal information in the preceding twelve (12) months, as “sale” is defined in the CCPA.
-For example, and without limiting the foregoing, we do not sell the personal information of minors under 16 years of age.
+Under the CCPA, if a business “sells” personal information or “shares” personal information for purposes of cross-context behavioral advertising, it must allow California residents to opt out of the sale or sharing of their personal information.
+However, we do not sell or share and have not sold or shared personal information, including sensitive personal information, in the preceding twelve (12) months, as these terms are defined in the CCPA.
+For example, and without limiting the foregoing, we do not sell or share personal information, including sensitive personal information, of minors under 16 years of age.

 The CCPA provides consumers (California residents) with specific rights regarding their personal information.
 This section describes your CCPA rights and explains how to exercise those rights.